-- 1) It shall be the responsibility of the student's parent or guardian to explain a student's absence to the school office by email (preferred method), in person, or by calling on the day of the absence.
+- It shall be the responsibility of the student's parent or guardian to explain a student's absence to the school office by clicking on the following link: LP Student Absence Reporting Form (preferred method).
+Other optional methods of notification include email, in person, or by calling on the day of the absence.
 Parents or guardians are expected to contact the school to report an absence when students are absent for all or any part of the day.
-Every effort shall be made to contact the school by 9:00 AM. - 2) PREFERRED METHOD VIA EMAIL: To report absence by email All email notification of absences MUST be sent to: attendance@lutzprep.org.
+Every effort shall be made to contact the school by 9:00 AM. - 2) PREFERRED METHOD VIA ATTENDANCE LINK: 2022-2023 LP Student Absence Reporting Form - 3) To report absence by email All email notification of absences MUST be sent to: attendance@lutzprep.org.
 Please note that any other email notifications to a different email other than address listed above may result in an unexcused absence.
-(Parents are welcomed and encouraged to email their respective teachers but to do so in addition to sending notification to the school's attendance email address above teachers can be CC'd on the email to the school office.)
+(Parents are welcomed and encouraged to email their respective teachers but to do so in addition to sending notification to the school's attendance email address above - teachers can be CC'd on the email to the school office.)